 Kapuskasing SmartCentre is a 66,000 square foot shopping centre that is situated at Highway 11 and Caron Street in Kapuskasing, Ontario.
-A 61,000 square foot Wal-Mart store anchors the site.
-An additional 5,000 square feet of future development potential remain on undeveloped lands.
-The site can accommodate a 35,000 square foot expansion of the Wal-Mart store.
+A 61,000 square foot Walmart store anchors the site.
+Other national tenants include Dollar Tree.
+An additional 6,000 square feet of development potential remain on the site.
+In addition, the site can accommodate a 35,000 square foot expansion of the Walmart store.